 In addition to the CLAT, some changes have been announced for 2024, offering fresh insights for those preparing for the test.
 Aspirants are advised to thoroughly understand the exam pattern and syllabus, and prepare accordingly to ensure a successful attempt at cracking the exam.

 CLAT Syllabus for English and Comprehension

 - Students will be given a passage based on contemporary or historically significant fiction and non-fiction topics.
 The word limit of the passage would be around 450 words.
 Students should have the ability to read the passage within 5-7 minutes.
 One has to focus on understanding the central idea of the passage.
 To score well in this section, students need to comprehend the main points around which the author builds his argument.

 - Students should be proficient in drawing inferences and conclusions after reading the passage.

 - Questions can be asked based on the summary of the passage.

-The general knowledge section will check a student's awareness of current affairs and his understanding of important events pertaining to the news.
-Students will need to analyze the passage on the basis of legal information given in the passage.
-To score well in this section it is extremely important that students read newspapers and magazines and remain updated with current affairs.
+The general knowledge section will check a student's awareness of current affairs and understanding of important news events.
+Students will need to analyze the passage based on the legal information given in the passage.
+To score well in this section, students must read newspapers and magazines and remain updated with current affairs.
 The GK questions will check students' knowledge on the following topics:-

 - Questions related to Arts and culture.